The Broken Sword: Adaptation

-A partial adaptation of the novel, done as a serialized black-and-white graphic novel, was adapted by fantasy writer Tom Reamy and illustrated by professional fantasy artist George Barr.
+A partial adaptation of the novel, done as a serialized black-and-white graphic novel, was created by fantasy writer Tom Reamy and illustrated by professional fantasy artist George Barr.
 This was published during the mid-to-late 1960s over several issues of Reamy's twice Hugo Award–nominated science fiction fanzine Trumpet; the adaptation was never completed, though there were revived plans underway to do so at the time of Reamy's death in late 1977.